HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ```
     0  1  2  3  4  5  6  7  8  9  10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31
    :--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:
-   : LDO    ( 0x17 ) : r         : 0      : operand                                                :
+   : LDO    ( 0x03 ) : r         : ofs                                                 : b         :
    :-----------------:-----------------------------------------------------------------------------:
 ```

 #### Description

 The LDO instruction loads an offset into general register "r".
-For operand mode 0 the immediate value is loaded.
-For operand modes 2 and 3 the instruction just performs the address computation part comparable to the **LDx** instruction, however with no memory access.
-See the section on the defined operand modes.
+The offset is computed by adding the low sign extended offset value to the general base register "b".
+Memory is not referenced.

 #### Operation

 ```
-   if ( opMode == 1 ) illegalInstructionTrap( );

-   GR[r] <- operandAdrOfs( instr );
+   GR[r] <- GR[b] + lowSignExt( ofs, 18 );
 ```

 #### Exceptions